 NOTE: Because citations and other information may be subject to change, please always consult the program instructions listed in the section above titled "What Governs this Program?"
 Applicants may also contact your local office for assistance.

-You can find all the instructions and forms you need to apply for the Single Family Housing Repair Loan and Grant Program in Oregon in the Program Information and Application Package (PDF, 1.39 MB).
+You can find all the instructions and forms you need to apply for the Single Family Housing Repair Loan and Grant Program in Oregon in the Program Information and Application Package (Revised - OR) (PDF, 1.39 MB).

 NOTE: Please select your state using the "Select your location" menu above.
 By doing so, any state specific forms and resources will be shown above this note.